 05.04 Planning, Scheduling, and Tracking of Inspection Activities

 Each region shall, at a minimum, use RRPS for planning, scheduling, and recording of completed inspections of ISFSI activities.
 The Regional Branch Chief should maintain a three-year rolling inspection schedule to aid in the determination of required Full Time Equivalent (FTE) resources needed to successfully implement inspection program requirements.
-Assistance
+To determine resource needs, inspectors should maintain frequent communication with their licensees.
+A Technical Assistance Request (TAR), for example, may take six months or more to resolve.
+If it’s known that a TAR or other significant assistance will be needed, the inspector should strive to identify these needs as early as possible through periodic communication with their licensees.

 05.05 DFM Scheduling of Vendor and Fabricator Inspections